Sojitz: Current operations

 The current headquarters of Sojitz Corporation, Iino Building in Kasumigaseki, Chiyoda, Tokyo.

-Today, the Sojitz Group consists of approximately 440 subsidiaries and affiliates located in Japan and throughout the world, and it is developing its wide-ranging general trading company operations in roughly 50 countries and regions across the globe.
+Today, the Sojitz Group consists of approximately 440 subsidiaries and affiliates located in Japan and throughout the world, and it is developing its general trading company operations in roughly 50 countries and regions across the globe.

 Sojitz (through its subsidiary Sojitz Aerospace Company) is the largest seller of commercial aircraft in Japan, as it acts as a sales agent for both Boeing and Bombardier Aerospace.
 It distributes Mitsubishi Motors and Hyundai Motors automobiles in various countries, and also develops and operates power plants, industrial plants in various countries.
 In 2013 it received an order to develop a section of the Western Dedicated Freight Corridor between Delhi and Mumbai in India.
 The Sojitz Aerospace Company also acts as Sojitz's primary arm for defense related business.

 Sojitz has also invested in Hyundai Nishat, the Pakistani arm of Hyundai Motors in partnership with Nishat Group.

 Sojitz owns oil and natural gas concessions in the North Sea, Gulf of Mexico, Qatar, Gabon, Egypt, and Brazil, and distributes nuclear fuel in Japan for Orano.

 Its operations in the chemicals sector include methanol production in Indonesia, barite mining in Mexico and industrial salt trading in various markets worldwide.
 In November 2010, it signed an agreement with the Australian rare earths mining company Lynas to import $350 million worth of rare earth minerals from Lynas' mine in Mount Weld, Australia.

 Its consumer business operations include trading in grains, feed, sugar, coffee, fish, wood and paper.
 It owns the Japanese rights to several consumer brands such as Eastpak and McGregor.